 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we discussed the second four of nine popular explanations for school shootings.
-These second five explanations are, gun availability, violent media, and the copycat effect.
+In the last section, we discussed the second four of nine popular explanations for school shootings.
+These second five explanations are gun availability, violent media, and the copycat effect.

-On this track, we will discuss four aspects of how structural secrecy may decrease the likelihood that school shooters will be identified early.
+In this section, we will discuss four aspects of how structural secrecy may decrease the likelihood that school shooters will be identified early.
 These four aspects are privacy, the clean slate, institutional memory loss, and counselor-student confidentiality boundary.

 In the wake of school shootings, I have found that it is fairly common for individuals, especially victims’ families, to blame teachers and staff at the school for not observing the risk posed by a certain student.
 However, the evidence indicates that in most cases, school staff are in fact not aware of the risk posed by certain students.

-However, although police informed the school they were investigating a student who appeared to be trying to construct a pipe bomb, they did not inform the school of who they were investigating, nor did they give specific information.
+However, although police informed the school they were investigating a student who appeared to be trying to construct a pipe bomb, they did not inform the school whom they were investigating, nor did they give specific information.

 For example, two different students reported that in middle school, Michael Carneal had "stomped on a fish" in biology class.
 No formal record of this incident could be found, and administrators admitted that such an incident would have been within the scope of the individual teacher to deal with.

 Additionally, Newman points out that the school system provides a prime example of systemic distortion - information that does not relate to an institution’s survival gets filtered out.
 One administrator, for example, stated that if a child confided he or she was using drugs to a counselor, it would not be of his concern, as long as the student was not using drugs on school grounds.